Oswald Peraza Player Props: Yankees vs. Angels

-Oswald Peraza plays for the first time this season when the New York Yankees battle the Los Angeles Angels and Jose Suarez at Yankee Stadium, Tuesday at 7:05 PM ET.
+On Wednesday, Oswald Peraza (coming off going 1-for-3) and the New York Yankees face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 7:05 PM ET.

 Oswald Peraza Game Info & Props vs. the Angels